What is bone conduction testing?

 “Bone conduction is the conduction of sound to the inner ear, primarily through the bones of the skull, allowing the hearer to perceive audio content without blocking the ear canal.”1

-Instead of using an earphone, bone conduction audiometry uses an electromechanical bone conductor which is placed on the skull (usually on the mastoid prominence or forehead) to stimulate the cochlea directly, bypassing the outer and middle ear.2
+Instead of using an earphone, bone conduction audiometry uses an electromechanical bone conductor or bone oscillator (a small square box on the end of a metal headband) which is placed on the skull; usually on the mastoid prominence or forehead to stimulate the cochlea directly, bypassing the outer and middle ear.

 How does bone conduction work?